SCOPE OF THIS CHAPTER

 - Custodial behaviour and any other documentation highlighting risk.

 The operational manager should decide the level of contact that will be permitted.
-It should be proportionate to any risks identified; the best interests of the child should always be the overriding principle in making these decisions.
+It should be proportionate to any risks identified and the best interests of the child should always be the overriding principle in making these decisions.

 Contact restrictions should be incremental and one of the following levels will be applied: